impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-This test covers the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97){:target="_blank" rel="noopener"}:
+This test covers the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97){:target="_blank" rel="noopener" }:

  - We store the value of our root directory, and run `rbenv-init` while specifying Bash as our shell.
  - We assert that:
    - the command completed successfully and that
    - the output contains a line of code which `source`s a certain file called `completions/rbenv.bash`.

-The file that gets `source`'ed lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/completions/rbenv.bash){:target="_blank" rel="noopener"}.
+The file that gets `source`'ed lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/completions/rbenv.bash){:target="_blank" rel="noopener" }.
 This action only takes place when the user passes Bash as the argument to `rbenv init -`, as shown in the test.
 We haven't read through this file yet, but we'll do so in the future.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>